garyfleming/product-engineering/product-engineering.md

 ^  * Linda
     * Has worked in multiple roles and has now settled into Product management
-    * Opinionated, loud, says things "how they are" - (people that do this are )
+    * Opinionated, loud, says things "how they are" - (people that do this are usually take the tone of novelty - but usually it's the same thing you've heard but ruder)
     *  but she's not stupid and she's not necessarily wrong.
     * Can see the issues upstream and knows they need fixed - knows that tickets are a symptom
     * Can't get traction with Nathan because started with everything that is wrong.
 Didn't build relationships and trust.
 Just complained (about stuff that really was broken)